ygeszvain/hackathon-2022/{{ cookiecutter.repo_name }}/README.md

 ## Overview

-This is your new Kedro project, which was generated using `Kedro {{ cookiecutter.kedro_version }}` by running:
+This is your new Kedro project with some initial Spark configurations and an example pipeline, which was generated using `Kedro {{ cookiecutter.kedro_version }}` by running:

 ```
-kedro new
+kedro new pyspark
 ```

 Take a look at the [documentation](https://kedro.readthedocs.io) to get started.